fsavje/scclust/README.md

 ## How to use scclust

 Details on how to use scclust is best found in the documentation, the library header and the examples distributed with the code.
-For those that are impatient, the following snippet shows a simple use case: we have a set of data points and want to construct clusters that contain at least three points each.
+For the impatient, the following snippet shows a simple use case: we have a set of data points and want to construct clusters that contain at least three points each.

 ```c
 #include <stdbool.h>